Life in a Studio Apartment with my Wife and Two Sons

 A year and a half later, we welcomed our first son into the world.
 At that point rent in the city had risen by over 50%.
 We were dropping to one income so my wife could be a full time mom, and we chose not to shoulder a rent increase simultaneously.

 Babies are not very big.
 He wouldn’t take up much space.

 So I built us a custom bed in the closet and we put the baby bassinet in the main room.
 We became very good at whispering.

 Seven months after our first child was born, we found out we would be having another baby.
 Part of our plan, but maybe a bit sooner than expected.
 Sometimes those things take a while, and sometimes they don’t.

 As the pregnancy progressed, our oldest son started walking and, like his dad, was very active.
 Staying seemed impossible.

 We searched.
 We explored all options.
 The trouble is rent had gone up a ton so we weren’t going to be able to afford to stay in our neighborhood.
-(Please note my definition of the word afford might be slightly different than yours – read more about it here.)
+(NOTE: Our definition of the word ‘afford’ might be slightly different than yours – read more about it here.)